-When you take the scientific and technological outlook and apply it to social issues, you get the present-day understanding of politics and morality.
-Liberalism (using the term in the American sense) is generally held to be the progressive and enlightened view, so it's evidently the view that best represents the underlying tendencies of thought today.
+When you take the scientific and technological outlook and apply it to social issues, you get the present-day understanding of politics and morality: liberalism (using the term in the American sense).
 Other forms of modernity, like communism, have turned out not to work and have mostly been abandoned.
-We should therefore expect liberalism to represent scientific and technological thinking.